n8n-io/n8n-docs/docs/doc2/fileshare.md

 ---
 title: "Fileshare Import"
+description: This page gives you an overview of the fileshare import options for common operating systems an how to configure them for multiple export options.
 date: "2021-10-22"
-description: This documentation shows how fileshare import works
 tags:
   - DOC²
   - Import